Trusted WordPress tutorials, when you need them most.

 Most importantly, admin users can add and delete users and change information about existing users, including their passwords.

-This role is basically reserved for site owners and gives you full control of your WordPress blog.
-If you are running a multi-user WordPress site, then you need to be very careful who you assign an administrator user role.
+If you are running a multi-user WordPress site, you need to be very careful who you assign the administrator user role to.

 2. Editor Role